amorist/awesome/README.md

 ## Rust

+- [datafuselabs/databend](https://github.com/datafuselabs/databend) - A modern cloud data warehouse focusing on reducing cost and complexity for your massive-scale analytics needs.
+Open source alternative to Snowflake.
+Also available in the cloud: https://app.databend.c
 - [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - Vector Database for the next generation of AI applications.
 Also available in the cloud https://cloud.qdrant.io/
 - [dust-tt/dust](https://github.com/dust-tt/dust) - Design and Deploy Large Language Model Apps
 - [DioxusLabs/dioxus](https://github.com/DioxusLabs/dioxus) - React-like GUI library for desktop, web, mobile, TUI, and more.